Mental Health & Quitting: Depression, Anxiety, and Recovery

 Depression

 People with depression are roughly twice as likely to smoke as the general population.
 Nicotine temporarily boosts serotonin and dopamine, which feels like self-medication.
-But chronic smoking reduces the brain’s natural production of these chemicals, deepening the underlying depression.
+But chronic smoking reduces the brain’s natural production of these chemicals, deepening the underlying depression over time.

 Generalized Anxiety Disorder

-Smokers are more likely to have anxiety disorders, and many believe smoking calms them down.
-The calming effect is real but short-lived — and it’s actually relieving nicotine withdrawal rather than genuine anxiety.
+Smokers are more likely to have anxiety disorders, and many are certain that smoking calms them down.
+The calming effect is real but short-lived, and it’s actually relieving nicotine withdrawal rather than genuine anxiety.
 A study in Psychological Medicine found that quitting smoking leads to a clinically significant reduction in anxiety symptoms over time.

 PTSD

 People with PTSD smoke at rates 2-3 times higher than the general population.
 Smoking may temporarily modulate hyperarousal symptoms.
-Cessation in PTSD should be approached with trauma-informed care and ideally coordinated with a mental health provider.
-Evidence shows that quitting does not worsen PTSD symptoms and may improve them, but the process requires additional support.
+Cessation in PTSD should be approached with trauma-informed care, ideally coordinated with a mental health provider.
+Evidence shows that quitting does not worsen PTSD symptoms and may improve them, but the process requires additional support compared to cessation without comorbid trauma.

 Bipolar Disorder